 - Stay away from the windows.

-- Check your email or visit the college website, if a TV is available, turn it on, turn the volume off.
+- Check your email or visit the university website, if a TV is available, turn it on, turn the volume off.

 - Report any suspicious activity, sounds or smells to University Police- 3550 or 911 (on campus phones).